Validating the calibrated creation of heralded single photons

 Moreover, we investigate the photon-number parity of the heralded single photon state \cite{laiho2019photon}.
 This quantity can be extracted from the mean photon number and $g^{(2)}_\text{h}$ via \cite{barnett2002methods,cahill1969density}

 on the right-hand side of which we have expanded the summation up to the second order.

-We expect this to deliver a good approximation, since the measured $g^{(2)}_\text{h}<<1$.
-The results of the photon number parity for the heralded single photon state are shown in Fig.~\ref{fig:mean_parity}(b).
+The results of the photon-number parity for the heralded single photon state are shown in Fig.~\ref{fig:mean_parity}(b).
 Again, we present the results for the case (i) and case (ii) with green and blue symbols, respectively, together with the theoretical prediction (red line).
-Our results show that at low values of CAR ($<\SI{e2}{}$) the expectation value of the photon-number parity strongly deviates from the value $\SI{-1}{}$, which is the expected value for ideal single photons.
-Again in case (ii), at the value of CAR $=$ \SI{97.14\pm 0.04} we achieve $\expval{\hat{\Pi}}_\text{s}=$\SI{-0.973\pm 0.002}{}.
-Only in the region above that, the photon-number parity approaches the negative limit.
+Once more, our results show the necessity of the second-order approximation at low values of CAR ($<\SI{e2}{}$) and that the expectation value of the photon-number parity strongly deviates from the value $\SI{-1}{}$, which is expected for ideal single photons being a further indication of multiphoton contamination in the heralded state.
+In case (ii), at the value of CAR $=$ \SI{97.14\pm 0.04} we achieve $\expval{\hat{\Pi}}_\text{s}=$\SI{-0.973\pm 0.002}{}.
+Similarly, in the region above that, the first- and second-order approximations hardly deviate from each other, and the expectation value of the photon-number parity approaches the ideal negative limit.

-\section{Conclusions}
+Lastly, in table~\ref{tab:Comparison} we compare different measurements aiming at direct probing of the single-photon characteristics \cite{banaszek1996direct,wallentowitz1996unbalanced}.
+Our realization is resource saving as it only uses manifold coincidence discrimination and works, for example, without true photon-number resolving detectors or sophisticated mathematics related to the reconstruction expectation values from click statistics.
+Further, we achieve precision in measuring the studied expectation values loss-tolerantly and can set calibration boundaries for the underlying photon-pair generation process for the heralded-state production.

+\section{Conclusions.}